 - The North Campus Apartments are Kenyon’s newest housing, with each apartment configured as a three-story townhouse.
 Each townhouse apartment features a first-floor shared common room and full kitchen, three single bedrooms on the second and third floors, plus two shared bathrooms.
 (Add $300.00 to the base price of the workshop.)

-The workshop fee for Session II includes the cost of air-conditioned furnished housing on Kenyon’s campus.
-Please check back soon for more details about additional Session II housing options.
+The workshop fee for these workshops includes the cost of air-conditioned furnished housing on Kenyon’s campus.

 - The Kenyon Inn, 100 W. Wiggin Street, Gambier, (740) 427-2202

 - The Gambier House 107 E. Wiggin Street, Gambier, (740) 427-2668,

 Mount Vernon, a ten-minute drive from campus, also has hotel and B&B options.

 Breakfast and dinner daily, included in the cost of all workshops, are served in Kenyon’s recently restored, historic Peirce Hall, featuring an extensive farm-to-table local foods program.
 Lunch is on your own—offering the opportunity to continue small writing discussions following the morning workshop.
 Local Gambier eateries include the Village Inn and the Gambier Deli, each offering table service for informal dining as well as takeout menus; the Kenyon Inn restaurant and bar for finer dining; Wiggin Street Coffee, serving soups, sandwiches, and a full range of coffee and tea beverages; and the full-service Village Market.
 Mount Vernon and the surrounding area offer additional lunch options.